-MacMetaMod is a droplet that allows Mac OS X users to easily add keywords to the EXIF data blocks of image files, and to change the embedded title and other tags.
+MacMetaMod is a droplet that allows Mac OS X users to easily add keywords to the EXIF metadata blocks of image files, and to change the embedded title and other tags.

 There are many EXIF tools out there, but I haven't found one that is quick and simple enough that I would actually use it to routinely keyword my photographs.
 They are generally too clever and complex for my purposes.
 MacMetaMod is as simple as can be - select and drag one or a bunch of images, then type appropriate keywords into a box.
 You can find the keyworded files later using Spotlight to search for the keywords.